Rakeshln222/URL-Shortener-Project/README.md

 * Share the short link / use it.
 * Anyone clicking the short link gets redirected to the original URL.

-## Contributing

-Contributions are welcome!
-Here’s how you can help:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit (`git commit -m "Add awesome feature"`).
-4. Push your branch (`git push origin feature/YourFeature`).
-5. Open a Pull Request and describe what you did & why.

 Possible enhancements: